Lfu001/tears/docs/gl/Framebuffer/index.md

 **class Framebuffer**

- a wrapper class of a GL frame buffer
+ a wrapper class of a GL frame buffer. consider using it via `FramebufferScope` class.